inforkgodara/python-automated-bulk-whatsapp-messages/README.md

 * Xlrd

 ## Approach
-* User scan web QR code to login into WhatsApp web application.
+* User scans web QR code to log in into the WhatsApp web application.
-* The script reads customized message from excel sheet.
+* The script reads a customized message from excel sheet.
-* The script reads rows one by one and search that contact number in web search box if contact number found on WhatsApp then it will send configured message otherwise It reads next row.
+* The script reads rows one by one and searches that contact number in the web search box if the contact number found on WhatsApp then it will send a configured message otherwise It reads next row.
 * Loop execute until and unless all rows complete.

-Note: If you wish to send image instead of text you can write attachment selection python code.
+Note: If you wish to send an image instead of text you can write attachment selection python code.

 ## Code
 ```